tlwilliams895/gis-devops/src/walkthroughs/elasticsearch/index.rst

 A non-relational database has certain advantages, and disadvantages in comparison to a relational database.

 Advantages:
+    - Fast search
     - Full text search
     - Real time search
+    - Fuzzy search
     - Distributed workers
-    - Fast search
-    - Fuzzy search

 Disadvantages:
     - Data loss & data corruption
-    - Slow index times
+    - Reindex for every document creation, or update
     - Memory intensive

-hello:
-* Test
-* test21

 Throughout this class we will be leveraging Elasticsearch's fast, full, and fuzzy searches, but will never use it as a primary datastore.
 We will be using it as a secondary datastore.